syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/ts/items.md

 ### Groupbutton items

-You can render the built-in groupbutton Ribbon item by setting the `type` property to `GroupButton`.
-You can also customize the groupbutton item using the `RibbonGroupButtonSettingsModel`, which provides options such as `selection` and `items`.
+You can render the built-in groupbutton Ribbon item by setting the [type](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonItem/#type) property to `GroupButton`.
+You can also customize the groupbutton item using the [RibbonGroupButtonSettingsModel](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupButtonSettingsModel/), which provides options such as `selection` and `items`.

 #### Items

-You can render the groupbutton items by using `items` property.
-You can also customize the groupbutton items through `RibbonGroupButtonItemModel`, which provides options such as `content`, `iconCss`, `selected` and more.
+You can render the groupbutton items by using [items](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupButtonSettingsModel/#items) property.
+You can also customize the groupbutton items through [RibbonGroupButtonItemModel](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupButtonItemModel/), which provides options such as `content`, `iconCss`, `selected` and more.

 #### Item content

-You can use the `content` property to define the text content for the groupbutton.
+You can use the [content](https://ej2.syncfusion.com/documentation/api/ribbon/ribbonGroupButtonItemModel/#content) property to define the text content for the groupbutton.

 ```typescript